sillydeveloper/resume/src/andrew_ettinger_resume.md

 IGS built dispatch management applications for the heating, cooling and air-conditioning industry to help small business owners  optimize the schedules of their technicians and installers.
 As the technical co-founder I participated in all aspects of business and technical development.
 My primary responsibilities included product development and delivery, including personnel management and budgeting, product roadmap, market analysis for feature discovery and design, as well as building the core product and supporting it.

-* Proved concept with an MVP
+* Proved concept with an MVP.
-* Successfully raised based on MVP experience
+* Successfully raised based on MVP experience.
 * Developed MVP into a dispatch, CRM and inventory management platform for the HVAC industry
-* Built mobile applications for field technicians
+* Built mobile applications for field technicians.
-* Built business development models that represented customer life cycle cost, analyzed the benefits of new features, and provided scalability and COGS estimates
+* Built business development models that represented customer life cycle cost, analyzed the benefits of new features, and provided scalability and COGS estimates.

+* * *

+#### Postano / TigerLogic
+** Senior Front End Engineer **
+August 2013 – Febraury 2014
+Technologies: JavaScript, AngularJS, Node.js, Redis, Grunt, D3, jQuery, SCSS, git, Python, lodash / underscore

+Postano provides social media aggregation to major brands and sports teams that can be embedded in a client's website or put up on bigscreens for a conference or sporting event.
+Postano brought me in to help them reach their deadline on the next version of both their embeddable and big screen event-based social media aggregation and moderation products.

+* Architected the Postano embeddable social media system to be extensible to multiple plugins beyond the standard Isotope format, expanding Postano's product line.
+* Implemented Angular for moderating social content, including adding custom directives, services, and filters to make API access quick and painless.
+* Provided team leadership through training, documentation and tracking

 * * *

 #### AirAdvice
 ** Principal Software Engineer **